CarlosUziel/citelinks/README.md

 <br>

-> The URL to citation conversion is done using a function from a `utils` module.
-Make sure this module is in your Python path when running the application.
+**Note**: I use up to three different methods of obtaining the corresponding citation from a publication URL.
+However, I only tested this app with a few journals, so it is not guaranteed to work for all possible publication URLs.
+If it's not possible to obtain the citation from a certain URL, it will remain untouched in the final text.

 <p align="right">(<a href="#top">back to top</a>)</p>